 For this particular test, I used my Private Tunnel account, since I had left some unused bandwidth in it.
 This is the main advantage of “pay per use” accounts, they do not expire and you won’t have to fork out monthly payments to keep it active.
 My connection at home was Unifi and overall I can say that it was a smooth experience.
 My kids enjoyed the various shows that Netflix offered.

-As for the other recommended paid VPN services, you can check this latest list from Torrent Freak.
+As for the other recommended paid VPN services, you can check here.

 Connecting to paid VPNs mostly differ from each other, this is because most of them have their own custom softwares to connect.
 Depending on which paid VPN service you choose, just follow the steps (a guide that is provided) on how to connect to that particular service.
 Most of them are very straight forward and as simple as entering username and password and pressing “connect”.